usc-sail/ccmi-explorecsr/README.md

 # ccmi-explorecsr
-Repository for workshop colabs and coding exercises
+Repository for workshop colabs and python coding samples